marcengeler/Behavioral_Cloning_P3/writeup.md

 ![alt text][critical_point_1]

 The special nature of this curve:
-	- very narrow
+* very narrow
-	- lots of sky in the background
+* lots of sky in the background
-	- Previous narrow curve with different roadsides
+* Previous narrow curve with different roadsides
-	- bridge following up
+* bridge following up

 Makes it hard for the model to grasp it.
 The training set thus contained multiple runs through this curve, to get a better training in this point.
+The same holds true for the following two critical points.

+![alt text][critical_point_2]
+![alt text][critical_point_2]

+The have the same issues as mentioned before.
+And could be solved by adding more training data to the system.

 ####3.
 Creation of the Training Set & Training Process